-A heat wave analysis for Germany and its near surroundings for the period 1980-2009 was performed.
-The impact of increased model resolution and appropriate model configuration on the reproduction of heat wave metrics based on the T{max} simulation is addressed.
-For this purpose, we employ an ensemble of six ERA-Interim-driven EURO-CORDEX RCMs of 12.5 km horizontal grid resolution as well as outputs of a target area tailored, ERA-Interim-driven WRF simulation at 5 and 15 km resolution.
-The model outputs are evaluated with regard to their ability to reproduce T{max} and heat wave characteristics based on it, trends and the major event in 2003.
-E-OBS data is used as reference.
+A heat wave analysis of Germany and its near surroundings for the period 1980-2009 was performed.
+The impact of an increased model resolution and the appropriate model configuration on the reproduction of heat wave metrics based on $T{\rm max}$ simulation was addressed.
+For this purpose, we employed an ensemble of six ERA-Interim-driven EURO-CORDEX RCMs of 12.5 km horizontal grid resolution as well as outputs of a target-area-tailored, ERA-Interim-driven WRF simulation at 5 and 15 km resolution.
+The model outputs were evaluated with regard to their ability to reproduce T{max} and the heat wave characteristics based on it, trends, and the major event in 2003.
+E-OBS data were used as reference.

-WRF with its increased resolution and tailored model settings is shown to be not necessarily beneficial for improved performance in reproducing heat indices.
-Benefits are somewhat present only for the reproduction of the mean heat wave durations and for the reproduction of the spatial structures of the cumulative heat values for the heat wave event 2003.
-In fact, the WRF@15 km run outperforms its 5 km counterpart in each section.
-Thus, we conclude that (for the selected model configurations) increased resolution does not contribute to better performances regarding heat wave metrics, when both compared resolutions are already relatively high, which is the case here (12.5 km vs. 5 km).
-Since three models, namely ALADIN, REMO and WRF@15 km show the overall best performances, we further conclude that the tailored model settings of WRF only have limited benefits for the reproduction of the heat wave metrics.
+WRF, with its increased resolution and tailored model settings, is not necessarily beneficial to the performance in reproducing heat indices.
+Only the reproduction of the mean heat wave durations and the spatial structure of the cumulative heat values for the 2003 heat wave event benefits to some extent from the use of WRF.
+In fact, the WRF@15 km run outperformed its 5 km counterpart in each section.
+Thus, we can conclude that, for the selected model configurations, increased resolution does not contribute to better performances regarding heat wave metrics when both of the compared resolutions are already relatively high, which was the case here (12.5 vs. 5 km).
+Since the three models ALADIN, REMO and WRF@15 km show the overall best performances, we further conclude that the tailored model settings of WRF only have limited benefits for the reproduction of the heat wave metrics.
 The daily T{max} values are reproduced relatively well by all models, which is also underlined by the rather low mean bias values in Table 1.
-Regarding the domain mean conditions of the overall characteristics, all models show reasonable performances for the heat wave frequency and mean duration, while this does not go for the mean intensity.
-The spatial agreement with the reference is not satisfactory for any RCM and section with the exception of the two WRF runs in the reproduction of the cumulative heat pattern for the 2003 event.
-In general, despite the same forcing by ERA-Interim, the RCMs exhibit a significant spread in their outputs.
-This is especially pronounced for the 2003 event, which underlines the difficulty of the models to reproduce single major events.
-Regarding the heat wave trends, the reference shows that, if there is a trend present, it is only increasing, indicating increases in the number of heat waves with time.
+Regarding the domain mean conditions of the overall characteristics, all models show reasonable performances for the heat wave frequency and mean duration, while this does not apply to the mean intensity.
+The spatial agreement with the reference was not satisfactory for any RCM in any section, with the exception of the two WRF runs in the reproduction of the cumulative heat pattern for the 2003 event.
+In general, despite applying the same forcing by ERA-Interim, the RCMs exhibit a significant spread in their outputs.
+This is especially pronounced for the 2003 event, which underlines the difficulty in using the models to reproduce single major events.
+Regarding the heat wave trends, the reference shows that, if there is a trend present, it is only an increasing trend, indicating that the number of heat waves increases with time.
 The RCMs struggle with reproducing these trends.
 If trends are indicated, they are mostly not spatially accurate.
 All RCMs underestimate the proportion of grid cells with increasing trends.
-No specific physics scheme or configuration can be shown to be especially beneficial for the reproduction of the heat wave metrics.
+No specific physics scheme or configuration was shown to be especially beneficial for the reproduction of the heat wave metrics.
 Furthermore, there seems to be no correlation between the RCM bias values (Table 1) and the respective RCM performances.
-According to the E-OBS reference, heat waves occurred about 31 times in the study period with an average duration of about 4 days and an average intensity of about 10 °C. This equals an average heat excess per day during a heat wave period of about 2.5 °C.
+According to the E-OBS reference, heat waves occurred about 31 times in the study period, with an average duration of about 4 d and an average intensity of about 10 °C. This equals an average heat excess per day during a heat wave period of about 2.5 °C.